 - If you use a small inflatable pool, always empty it when you finish using it.

-- It is not advisable for babies to bathe in Jacuzzis, as in very hot water some bacteria and parasites can affect your skin.
+- It is not advisable for babies to bathe in hot tubs, as in very hot water some bacteria and parasites can affect their skin.

 A June 2007 study indicates that bathing babies in pools with chlorinated water and located in covered spaces, associated with other risk factors such as passive exposure to tobacco, could increase the risk of developing asthma and other respiratory diseases.